Ouranosinc/Legal-Ouranos/PAVICS/PAVICS_Conditions_PrivacyPolicy_en_fr.md

 without prior notification.
 Any changes become effective immediately upon being posted on the Website.

-**What Information we collect**
+**Information collection, usage, and retention**

-Depending on your use of the Website, OURANOS may collect, hold and use the information that you knowingly choose to disclose and enter on any of the Website's forms or that you otherwise give to OURANOS, such as your name, your email address, your organization, your phone number, and your IP address.
+Depending on your use of the Website, OURANOS may collect, hold and use the Information that you knowingly choose to disclose and enter on any of the Website's forms or that you otherwise give to OURANOS, such as your name, your email address, your organization, your phone number, and your IP address.
+Information created within or uploaded to workspaces is held within servers at OURANOS, while User Survey information is stored within the cloud.

+I. Usage Data:
+- We retain the last three (3) months of usage data, which includes information about your interactions with the platform.
+This data is stored on OURANOS servers.

+II.
+User Workspace Data:
+- User workspace data, including any files, documents, or content created, modified, or uploaded by users, is kept indefinitely.
+This data is stored on OURANOS servers.

+III.
+Survey Information:
+- Any information and metadata provided in the user survey during account creation.
+  This information is stored in the cloud indefinitely.

+We will retain the Information for as long as necessary to fulfill the purposes stated above or as required by law.
+After such time, any Information provided will be deleted.
+In certain cases, we may anonymize or aggregate the data for statistical or research purposes, in which case it may be retained for a longer period.

+By using our platform, you acknowledge and consent to the retention of your data as described above.

 **Why we collect Information**

 The Information is collected and used notably for the following
 purposes:

-* Communicate with you after you contacted us;
+* To communicate with you and provide support after you have contacted us.
-* Monitor the Website traffic;
-* Create an access account to the Website.
+* To monitor website traffic and analyze usage patterns in order to improve the performance and functionality of the platform.
+* To create and maintain user accounts, allowing you to access and utilize the features and services offered by the Platform.
+* To ensure the continuous access and retrieval of your workspace data, including files, documents, and content created or uploaded by you.
+* To gather information through user surveys for usage statistics and analytical purposes, helping us understand user preferences and improve our services.
+* To comply with legal obligations and regulatory requirements regarding data retention.

 The information is only used for the purpose that it was collected.

-**How Information it stored**

-Any Information collected is stored on servers located in Canada and owned by OURANOS.

-The Information is stored only for the time required to fulfill the purpose for which it was collected or as required by law.
-After such time, any Information provided will be deleted.

 **How Information is communicated**